qinguorui2001/tp/docs/UserGuide.md

 * The index **must be a positive integer within the number of students in list** 1, 2, (till the index of the last student)​

-* If there are two identical prefixes in one edit command, only the last one works.
+* If there are two identical prefixes in one edit command, only the last one works. (except for prefix `t/`)

 * **At least one modification** is required for each edit.

+* There can be no tags for a student, so you can leave `TAG` after prefix `t/` as blank if necessary.

 </div>